 Wisdom is your ability to perceive the world around you and understand how to better perform a task.
 Its sub-abilities are:

-Perception determines your ability to know what is going on around you.
-It is your level of insight and intuition, as well as contributing to your initiave phase modifier and a Monk's AC modifier.
+Perception, your ability to know what is going on around you.
+Perception determines a Monk's AC modifier.